kdave12/MASThesis/README.md

 ## Synthetic Data Generators - Setup Instructions

 ### GReaT Framework Installation
 GReaT framework leverages the power of advanced pretrained Transformer language models to produce high-quality synthetic tabular data.
-Generate new data samples with their API in just a few lines of code.
-Checkout their publication for more details: https://github.com/kathrinse/be_great
+We can generate new data samples with their API.
+Checkout the following for more details: https://github.com/kathrinse/be_great

 The GReaT framework can be installed using pip - requires a Python version >= 3.9:
 `pip install be-great`